Understanding dopamine

 Pleasure controls

-Research shows the presence of dopamine during an imagined event, affects the brain’s expectation of how enjoyable that event will be in the future.5 In order words, make sure your dopamine levels are in check when you’re planning out your next workout or healthy meal.
+Research shows that the presence of dopamine during an imagined event affects the brain’s expectation of how enjoyable that event will be in the future.5 In other words, make sure your dopamine levels are in check when you’re planning your next workout or healthy meal.
 You’ll be pumped for the fun ahead!

 Paleo foods to boost dopamine production